supersahau/Digital-system/README.md

 Front-end JavaScript, back-end Python

 #### tip1：The program source code has been updated for many iterations, each competition has different degrees of innovation and update.
 The number of iterations is much higher than the number of entries!!
 #### tip2：The current uploaded program source code, only for the current latest version.
-If there is time, we will continue to iterate!!
+If there is time, I will continue to iterate!!
 #### tip3：Open source the program to GitHub, for your reference and study only!!
 #### tip4：We encourage you to do the underlying source code innovation based on this project.
 What you need to know is that after innovation, it is already a new project, and the product after innovation will no longer be relevant to me.
 ## If you have any questions, please contact Email:supersahau@vip.qq.com